Singapore Dreaming: Plot

 Initially thrilled by his sudden elevation to the higher social class, Poh Huat dies suddenly of a heart attack while he was at a country club for a membership interview.
 Siew Luan goes into shock.
 At the funeral, Seng quarrels with Mei over the funeral expenses.
 Mei vents her anger on Chin Keong, who shows his displeasure by throwing the carton of drinks on the floor and storming off.
 Mei is called back to work one afternoon, even though she is still managing the funeral.
 Chin Keong expresses his outrage at this unreasonable request, but Mei says out of frustration, "Singapore is like that, everywhere is like that, do we have a choice?" and returns to work.
 At work, Mei's boss, frustrated at the incapable temporary secretary, vents his anger at Mei and demands her to photocopy a stack of documents and brew coffee for him.
 Mei flips at the triviality of the task.

 Back at the funeral, Mei realizes that S$500 has gone missing from the pek kim, and wrongly accuses her Filipino maid, Pinky, of stealing the money.
 Chin Keong reveals shortly after that the money is actually with him.
 Pinky, indignant at the wrong accusation, spits at Mei.
 Chin Keong goes to a nearby coffee shop for a drink.
-A beer girl from Mainland China approaches him at his table to talk to him, and Chin Keong ends up confiding his worries about life.
+A beer girl from China approaches him at his table to talk to him, and Chin Keong ends up confiding his worries about life.
 The girl notes, "You Singaporeans are always complaining.
 Do you think your life is tough?".
 During the funeral wake, Seng reveals to his family that he did not graduate.
 Initially unbeknownst to him, Irene is standing nearby at the door, and hears his confession.
 Irene is greatly disappointed with Seng, and resolves to leave him.

 A few months later, Chin Keong, Seng and Mei, with her newly-born son, are called to a lawyer's office.
 It is revealed that Poh Huat's will has been found (made before either of them are born): he had left all his assets to his wife Siew Luan.
 However, the family has chalked up a debt of S$800,000 in sending Seng overseas.
 Siew Luan is absent from the meeting, so the lawyer announces that, of the remaining S$1, 200,000, Mei is getting S$300,000, while Seng is getting S$1,000.
 At the movie's end, Siew Luan hands some money over to Poh Huat's mistress and illegitimate son in a show of benevolence, and leaves Seng.
 Irene decides to go abroad to pursue a degree in photography.